Global leaders condemn assassination attempt targeting former US President Donald Trump

 Japan

-“We must stand firm against any form of violence that challenges democracy.
-I pray for former President Trump’s speedy recovery,” Japanese Prime Minister Fumio Kishida said on X.
+“We must stand firm against any form of violence that challenges democracy,” Japanese Prime Minister Fumio Kishida said on X.

 Mexico